StockNews.com Begins Coverage on Marin Software (NASDAQ:MRIN)

-StockNews.com initiated coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a report published on Wednesday.
+StockNews.com assumed coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a report issued on Tuesday morning.
 The firm issued a hold rating on the stock.

-Marin Software (NASDAQ:MRIN – Get Free Report) last released its quarterly earnings results on Thursday, August 1st.
-The company reported ($0.62) EPS for the quarter.
+Marin Software (NASDAQ:MRIN – Get Free Report) last posted its quarterly earnings results on Thursday, August 1st.
+The company reported ($0.62) earnings per share (EPS) for the quarter.
+The company had revenue of $4.05 million during the quarter.
 Marin Software had a negative return on equity of 68.18% and a negative net margin of 86.85%.
-The company had revenue of $4.05 million for the quarter.

 Marin Software Company Profile